St. Agnes Kouying Tsao Catholic Church: Architecture

 The architecture of St. Agnes is unique and unusual for Chinese Catholic churches.
 One such feature is that the main altar windows are partially concealed until one approaches the altar.
-In order for one to see them, one must gaze upward as you approach the altar.
+For one to see them, one must gaze upward as you approach the altar.

-As more of the windows are revealed, one begins to see “The Angelic Ladder”, which is symbolic of the spiritual journey to a new land (heaven).
+As more of the windows are revealed, one begins to see "The Angelic Ladder", which is symbolic of the spiritual journey to a new land (heaven).
 But perhaps what sets this church from the others is that not only does this have religious meaning, but also real meaning.
-This is because on one of the stained glass windows, there is a depiction of an actual ladder and embracing this ladder are two branches.
+This is because on one of the stained-glass windows, there is a depiction of an actual ladder and embracing this ladder are two branches.
 One of these branches has maple leaves and the other bamboo leaves, symbolizing the unity of Chinese and Canadian cultures.